Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/03_vim.md

 ### GUI text editors

 A GUI is an interface that has buttons and menus that you can click on to issue commands to the computer and you can move about the interface just by pointing and clicking.
-You might be familar with GUI text editors, such as [TextWrangler](http://www.barebones.com/products/textwrangler/), [Sublime](http://www.sublimetext.com/), and [Notepad++](http://notepad-plus-plus.org/), which allow you to write and edit plain text documents.
+You might have heard the names of GUI (graphical) text editors, such as [TextWrangler](http://www.barebones.com/products/textwrangler/), [VSCode](https://code.visualstudio.com/), and [Notepad++](http://notepad-plus-plus.org/), which allow you to write and edit plain text documents.
 These editors often have features to easily search text, extract text, and highlight syntax from multiple programming languages.
 They are great tools, but since they are 'point-and-click', we cannot efficiently use them from the command line remotely on a compute cluster.

 ### Command-line editors